Get in touch

 - ethnic and cultural organisations

 - education and school records

 - personal papers

 - business archives from Invercargill and Southland

 Items are stored in secure, climate controlled areas and can only be viewed in the Archive Research Room.
-You will find the Archive Research Room and the Archives staff in Information Services on the first floor.
+Many of our archives cannot be put on a photocopier so we recommend that you bring a camera with you.

-For information on items we are after check out our Archives Collection Development Policy
+For information on items we are after refer to our Collection Development Policy [PDF].

 Since writing you last features the letters of four Southland First World War soldiers.
 Over 1700 pages from 307 letters have been digitised, transcribed, and made available to the public.